euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Documentation/applications.md

 Duplication is managed by the maintainers of the repository.

 # License
-The Workspace ONE Mobile Software Development Kit Integration Samples are:
+The Workspace ONE Software Development Kit Integration Samples are:
 Copyright 2020 VMware, Inc.
 And licensed under a two-clause BSD license.
 SPDX-License-Identifier: BSD-2-Clause